 |Blogs and publications on this website are independent of any involvement by medtech companies or diabetes related charities.
 To ensure there is no bias, we do not accept any products, freebies or other material from any medtech provider.
 All materials are copyrightLove My Libre Ltd.

 Download the PDF of all tips here.

-Many users of the FreeStyle Libre system will have problems with sensors falling off and it’s a common question to ask, how do I get my sensor to stick?
+Many users of CGM will have problems with sensors falling off and it’s a common question to ask, how do I get my sensor to stick?

 Don’t forget that we’re all individuals and our skin changes on a daily basis and also throughout the day depending on our activities and other external factors.

-Getting your Libre sensor to stick will depend on your attachment technique and the condition of your skin.
-Good preparation will go a long way to improving the chances of the sensor sticking and by following these tips you should reach that 14-day target.
+Getting your sensor to stick will depend on your attachment technique and the condition of your skin.
+Good preparation will go a long way to improving the chances of the sensor sticking and by following these tips you should get full use of your CGM.
 Good luck!

 #1 Keep Hydrated

 The important role that hydration plays in keeping a sensor attached cannot be stressed enough.
 The skin is the largest organ of the body but is the last to absorb water and although drinking water is the main means by which we hydrate, there are other factors that ensure there is adequate fluid in the cells of our body.